-Wisconsin will provide the EPA with an integrated dataset, a narrative report, associated spatial data files, and a list of updates to the state's 2016 Impaired Waters List on or before April 1, 2016.
-When this occurs, the WDNR will post the final submittal package on the agency's website for public informational purposes.
+Wisconsin will provide the EPA with an integrated dataset, a narrative report, associated spatial data files, and a list of updates to the state's 2020 Impaired Waters List on or before April 1, 2020.
+When this occurs, the WDNR will post the final submittal package on the agency's website (https://dnr.wi.gov/topic/SurfaceWater/assessments.html) for public informational purposes.